lomeat/nested-todos/readme.md

 - **fix**: Fix some bugs in exist functionality
 - **docs**: Work with comments/documentation of code.
 Additional information that helps to read the app
 - **init**: Configure the setup of project

+## Known issues

+- Stack overhead when add many new todos.
+Because uses recursive function with cycle inner it for update state